codingMustache/codingMustache/README.md

 ## Joke of the Day

-I accidentally drank a bottle of invisible ink.
-Now I’m in hospital, waiting to be seen.
+Which side of the chicken has more feathers?
+The outside.

 ## Daily Trivia

-On which day did the World Wide Web go online?
+What was Bitcoin&#039;s block size limit in 2010?
- 1. November 24, 1995
+ 1. 1 KB
- 2. November 12, 1990
+ 2. 1 TB
- 3. December 20, 1990
+ 3. 1 MB
- 4. December 17, 1996
+ 4. 1GB

 <details>
   <summary>Answer</summary>
-  December 20, 1990
+  1 MB
 </details>